isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-sms-dr-amy-khor.md

 ---
-title: Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment at MSE COS Debates 2022
+title: Speech by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment - Building An SG Clean Singapore, And Safeguard Our Hawker Cultur
 permalink: /resource-room/category/2022-03-07-speech-by-senior-minister-of-state-dr-amy-khor-at-cos-2022
 image:
 file_url: